 The AARRR funnel has the following stages:

-This, of course, is an abstract framework and just one way to assess the path to acquire customers, users and gain traction.
+This, of course, is an abstract framework and just one way to assess the path to acquiring customers, and users and gaining traction.

 The 10 building blocks of the growth hacking canvas